JimmyNkaiwuatei/MyBioinfor_journey/README.md

 ##Long term##

-1. To be an expert drug reseracher and designer.
+1. To be an expert in CADD.
 2. Establishment of a Bionformatics Research and education hub in Africa.

 ##Short term##